ray-project/ray/doc/source/ray-observability/getting-started.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/CrpXSSs0uaw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
     </div>

-The Jobs View lets you monitor the different jobs that ran on your Ray cluster.
+The Jobs view lists the active, finished, and failed Jobs on the Ray Cluster.
+Click on the job ID to view more detailed information.

-A job is a ray workload that uses Ray APIs (e.g., ``ray.init``).
-It can be submitted directly (e.g., by executing a Python script within a head node) or via :ref:`Ray job API <jobs-quickstart>`.
+A Job is a Ray workload that uses Ray APIs (e.g., ``ray.init``).
+You can submit a Job directly (by executing a Python script within a head node) or with the :ref:`Ray Job API <jobs-quickstart>`.

-The job page displays a list of active, finished, and failed jobs, and clicking on an ID allows users to view detailed information about that job.
-For more information on Ray jobs, see the Ray Job Overview section.
+For more information about Ray Jobs, see the :ref:`Ray Job Overview <jobs-overview>` section.

-Job Profiling
+Job profiling
 ~~~~~~~~~~~~~

-You can profile Ray jobs by clicking on the “Stack Trace” or “CPU Flame Graph” actions.
+Profile Ray Jobs by clicking on the “Stack Trace” or “CPU Flame Graph” links.
 See the :ref:`Dashboard Profiling <dashboard-profiling>` for more details.

 .. _dash-workflow-job-progress:

-Advanced Task and Actor Breakdown
+Advanced Task and Actor breakdown
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The job page allows you to see tasks and actors broken down by their states.
+The Jobs view breaks down tasks and actors by their states.
-Tasks and actors are grouped and nested by default.
+Tasks and Actors are grouped and nested by default.
 You can see the nested entries by clicking the expand button.

-Tasks and actors are grouped and nested by the following criteria.
+Tasks and Actors are grouped and nested using the following criteria:

-- All tasks and actors are grouped together, and you can view individual entries by expanding the corresponding row.
+- All Tasks and Actors are grouped together.
+View individual entries by expanding the corresponding row.
 - Tasks are grouped by their ``name`` attribute (e.g., ``task.options(name="<name_here>").remote()``).
 - Child tasks (nested tasks) are nested under their parent task's row.
 - Actors are grouped by their class name.